koreader/koreader/README.md

 NOTE: Extra dependencies for tests: luacheck from luarocks

-You may need to checkout the [travis config file][travis-conf] to setup up a proper testing environment.
+You may need to checkout the [circleci config file][circleci-conf] to setup up a proper testing environment.
 Briefly, you need to install `luarocks` and then install `busted` with `luarocks`.
 The "eng" language data file for tesseract-ocr is also need to test OCR functionality.
 Finally, make sure